 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At UMN Twin Cities, approximately 47% of students took out student loans averaging $7,553 a year.
-That adds up to $30,212 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At UMN Twin Cities, approximately 46% of students took out student loans averaging $7,797 a year.
+That adds up to $31,188 over four years for those students.

 The student loan default rate at UMN Twin Cities is 2.2%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UMN Twin Cities Graduates Make?students who graduate with a bachelor's degree from UMN Twin Cities make about $51,900 a year during their first few years of employment after graduation.
-That's great news for UMN Twin Cities students since it is 30% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do UMN Twin Cities Graduates Make?students who graduate from UMN Twin Cities with a bachelor's degree go on to jobs where they make an average salary of $51,900 in their early years.
+This is good news for future UMN Twin Cities graduates since it is 30% more than the average college graduate's salary of $39,802 per year.

 Location of University of Minnesota - Twin Cities